Can Bearded Dragons Eat Spicy Mustard Greens?

 How Much Spicy Mustard Greens Should Be Fed To A Bearded Dragon?

-In order to create a balanced meal for your reptilian friend, you must consider the quantity of spicy mustard greens they are consuming each day.
+In order to create a balanced meal for your reptilian friend, you must consider the number of spicy mustard greens they are consuming each day.

 A good rule of thumb is to always keep the amount within 10-15% of their total food consumption per week; any more than that could lead to unfortunate health consequences.